-As a signatory, Australia is required to develop an ecological character description for each site, maintain that character and notify the Convention of any changes.
+As a signatory, Australia is required to develop descriptions of the ecological character for each site, maintain that character and notify the Convention of any changes.

-Contracting Parties to the Ramsar Convention are also required to provide a Ramsar Information Sheet (RIS) for all sites designated as Wetlands of International Importance.
+Contracting parties to the convention are required to provide Ramsar Information Sheets (RIS) for all sites.
 Parties to the Convention also have a commitment to provide updated RIS information for all of their Ramsar sites at intervals of six years, or when there are any significant changes in the sites' ecological character.
-The RIS is designed to provide a brief synopsis of the essential data on the Ramsar-listed wetland and defines the boundary of the site and its ecological character under the Environment Protection and Biodiversity Conservation Act 1999.
+The RIS provides essential data on the Ramsar listed wetland, defines the boundary of the site and describes its ecological character under the Environment Protection and Biodiversity Conservation Act 1999.

 Get an overview of Queensland's Ramsar sites, including their Ramsar Information Sheets, using WetlandSummary.